hemantksingh/messup-learn/People/Interviews.md

 ## Selling the role

+* Find out what they are looking for and the motivations of leaving their current role
-* Talk about where you currently are and where you want to get to in the future - the why, how and what now
+* You can talk about where you currently are and where you want to get to in the future - the why, how and what now
 * Culture and the working environment - autonomy, collaboration and support
   * continuous delivery
   * architecture decisions
   * automation focus
+* While seeking answers to questions you can provide specific examples in your current environment that maybe a good fit for the candidate